 Values at breakpoints in the Method and instruction parameters may be defined as Variables.
 Variables makes it easy to adapt a method to a particular chromatography run.

-- A framework Method with default parameters can be changed to create variants. - A Method can be used in automatic Method Scouting, where one or more parameter Variables are changed systematically.
+• A Method can be used in automatic Method Scouting, where one or more parameter Variables are changed systematically.

 Warnings